Sohojoe/UdacityDeepRL-Project3/Report.md

 ## Results

-I was able to achieve an average score of 30+ over 100 episodes after 115 episodes.
+I was able to achieve an average score of .5+ over 100 episodes after 1,2870 episodes.

 ![episode_returns_ave100]

-The raw output of the average score over the 20 environments at the end of each episode looks like this:

-![raw_episode_returns]

 Here is a video of the successful agent:

-![Tennis Environment][p2_solution]
+![Tennis Environment][p3_solution]

-I also check two additional runs to ensure that the results are robust and reproducible.
-All three runs resulted in simular scores:

-![average_over_3_runs]
+Here is the agent after 50k steps.
+We see it plays well, however, the right and agent has an edge.

+![50k steps][p3_solution_50k_steps]

+Here is the agent after 3m steps.
+We see both agents now play at the same level.

+![3m steps][p3_solution_3m_steps]

 ## Ideas for Future Work

-Future work might want to explore a number of different directions:

-### Implement a PD controller

-Many environments in the continuous control domain benefit from using a PD controller.
-The paper, [Learning Locomotion Skills Using DeepRL: Does the Choice of Action Space Matter?](https://www.cs.ubc.ca/~van/papers/2017-SCA-action/2017-SCA-action.pdf) (Peng et al.,2017) explores the value of using PD controllers.
-The idea I propose exploring is to implement the PD controller on top of the Tennis environment.

-### Explore Action Smoothing

-In [DReCon: Data-Driven Responsive Control of Physics-Based Characters](https://t.co/Ahn4UiM5EI?amp=1) (BERGAMIN et al., 2019)

-A recursive exponentially weighted moving average filter is used, yt = βat +(1−β)yt−1, where yt and at are the output and input of the filter at time t respectively.
-Here, the action stiffness β is a hyperparameter controlling the filter strength

-### Other State of Art Continuous Control algorithms

-The [Soft Actor-Critic: Off-Policy Maximum Entropy Deep Reinforcement Learning with a Stochastic Actor](https://arxiv.org/abs/1801.01290) (Haarnoja et al., 2018) algorithm has been shown to give SOA results and might perform faster on this environment due to its focus on maximizing entropy.
+Future work might want to explore training with less steps.
+For example the [Soft Actor-Critic: Off-Policy Maximum Entropy Deep Reinforcement Learning with a Stochastic Actor](https://arxiv.org/abs/1801.01290) (Haarnoja et al., 2018) algorithm has been shown to give SOA results and might perform faster on this environment due to its focus on maximizing entropy.